xueyu-coco/assignment03-2025/Let's dance together!/README.md

 ## 🎵 Music and Audio Setup

 ### Adding Your Music
-1. Place MP3, WAV, or OGG files in the music_dance directory
+1. Place MP3, WAV, or OGG files in the "Let's dance together!" directory
 2. Rename your file to `test_music.mp3` for automatic loading
 3. Or modify the file path in the visualizer code